jamesTait-jt/data-structures-and-algorithms/README.md

 * Reverse the string.
 * Reverse every word in a sentence.
 * Sort strings by length.
-* Determine if a string can be formed by interleaving the characters of teo other given strings.
+* Determine if a string can be formed by interleaving the characters of two other given strings.
 * Convert string to it's integer representation.